 - Mark Zuckerberg enrolled at Harvard in 2002 and launched Facebook from the college’s dorms.
 He dropped out during his sophomore year.

 - Natalie Portman graduated from Harvard in 2003.
 She studied psychology while working as an actress and starring in “Star Wars” movies.

 - Conan O’Brien graduated from Harvard in 1985.
 During his time at the college, he wrote for humor magazine Harvard Lampoon.
 He now has his own late-night comedy show.

 And the list goes on.

 The field of medicine is trying and students can sometimes find themselves taken aback by the course load and to effort it takes to grasp intricate and expansive topics.
 We are here to suggest a remedy.

-His website is one of the most popular platforms for educational videos and have garnered tremendous amount of views.
+His website is one of the most popular platforms for educational videos and has garnered a tremendous amount of views.
 He is a brilliant teacher and a dedicated mentor to all those who have studied under his guidance.
-People who have been affiliated with him have nothing but high praises.
+People who have been affiliated with him have nothing but high praise.

 Anyone who wants to go far in this field is required to have undying enthusiasm and love for medicine.
-To go far you need excellent mentors who guide you through the rough patches and Dr Najeeb successfully manages to be source of sound and verifiable information, with lectures that easily and effectively translate the message to young students.
+To go far you need excellent mentors who guide you through the rough patches and Dr. Najeeb successfully manages to be a source of the sound and verifiable information, with lectures that easily and effectively translate the message to young students.